ersJava/inspire-learn-magic/README.md

 Code Word of the Day, a learning application that produces a coding acronym with it's definition randomly.

-Magic 8-Ball, a fortune-telling/advice seeking game, where the user asks a yes-or-no question and receives an answer in the form of a HttpStatus code response.
+Ask the Crystal Ball, a fortune-telling/advice seeking game, where the user asks a yes-or-no question and receives an answer in the form of a HttpStatus code response.

 ### Technologies Used
 * Java